-64. Thank Tom Petty in person for a lifetime of fave tunes – I was devastated upon hearing the TP had passed away in early October 2017.
+64. Thank Tom Petty in person for a lifetime of fave tunes – I was devastated upon hearing that TP had passed away in early October 2017.
 He will always be my favorite.
+Thank you, Tom!

 √ 65.
 Join a pick-up game – While in India, we came across a group of great kids playing cricket in the street.
 We stopped our tuk tuk and jumped out.
 Todd taught the kids how to play volleyball, and I took my turn with the bat.